 - 1. Connect instrument to a supply tank.
 Remove lid of chamber and turn valve to the "OFF" or "EXHAUST" position.
 Listen for gas leak.
 (Make sure that you are in a quiet environment that allows you to detect when the gas hiss stops). - 2.
 Use the Allen key to loosen the set screw in black handle of the control valve.
 Lift the handle straight up to remove. - 3.
 Using the box end of the combination wrench, slowly tighten the packing gland nut. - 4.
 Rotate wrench clockwise until the gas leak can no longer be heard.
-Remove wrench and reinstall the black handle thermal expansion within the valve; this is normal.
+Remove wrench and reinstall the black handle.